 Dental implants involve surgery, but it is usually worth it because they can prevent pain and suffering in the future.
 In most cases, these procedures are very successful, especially when working with a dentist with significant experience.

 In summary, dental implants are a preferred option for many that can help restore both your smile and oral health.
-If you’re considering dental implantation as an option for your oral health care needs, contact us for a Free Consultation with Genis Dental today!
+If you’re considering dental implantation as an option for your oral health care needs, contact us for to Schedule Your Appointment with Genis Dental today!